camsellem/woolies-chatbot/README.md

 The demo flow is as follows:

-1. Browse the website and add at least three products to your shopping cart.
+1. Browse the [Woolworths website](https://www.woolworths.com.au) and add at least three products to your shopping cart.
 2. After adding the third item, the script prompts the customer for additional preferences (e.g., “I have a preference for gluten‑free recipes”).
 3. A hybrid search is triggered, combining your preference (via vector embedding) and the shopping cart contents (via lexical matching).
 4. Elastic returns a list of three recipes, which are displayed to the customer.
 5. Once the customer selects a recipe, both the recipe details and the shopping cart contents are sent to an LLM.
 6. The LLM then provides guidance and additional suggestions (e.g., “You’re missing key ingredients,” “Swap this product for a healthier option,” etc.).

 | Info         | Description                                                                     |
 |--------------|---------------------------------------------------------------------------------|